-Bananas: WATCHLIST: Banana imports remain light but will improve slowly over the coming weeks as more vessels arrive from the Tropics.
-A combination of cooler and poorer-than-desired weather in the tropics as well as logistic challenges impacted the global supply over the past three weeks.
-We could see minor pro-rates across the network but that should subside this week.
+Bananas: ESCALATED: Banana imports remain extremely light for the 4 weeks.
+We continue to see record demand and light supply due to cooler and poorer-than-desired weather in the tropics as well as logistic challenges impacting the global supply over the past three weeks.
+We could see minor pro-rates across the network over the next four weeks.
 Overall, banana quality has been good despite being in the winter cycle.
 We are advising distributors and customers to keep a close eye on ripeness; there may be some need to store fruit in warmer locations or wrap fruit.
 With inventories being light, we see higher turns at the port and ripening centers; some of the fruit may not reach optimum color prior to arrival.